sucheta1990/SNA-HYPOTHESIS/README.md

-  testing of the hyopthesis for some of the cases
+  Testing of the hypothesis for some of the cases:

   I: DIAMETER OF THE CUTLET.......>(HYPOTHESIS 1)
   II: LABTAT SAMPLES RECORD......>(HYPOTHESIS 2)
   III: BUYER'S RATIO(MALES AND FEMALES).....>(HYPOTHESIS 3)